GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 | *2*      | *Usability*       | *The application should make processes more efficient and save time*          |
 | *3*      | *Maintainability* | *Specific requirements are expected to change during the lifetime of the app* |

-The complete overview of quality scenarios can be found in [Quality Scenarios](##quality Scenarios).
+The complete overview of quality scenarios can be found in section [Quality Scenarios](#quality-scenarios).

 ## Stakeholders